Raylde/Scripts-X/crafting/README.md

 ## TODO
-- Blacksmithing smelt need to be fixed to used the correct resource
-- Blacksmithing repair need to be fixed to use the correct resource
 - Tailoring: add repair function (is enabled on AOS)
 - Check EXPANSION in the aftercraft function to see what properties are enabled
+- After check EXPANSION.
+Add the resistances to each resource